Meet the Trustees

 The current Board is made up of the following Trustees:

-Ted Hiscocks has been chairman of the Council of Partners of the North Wessex Downs Area of Outstanding Natural Beauty (AONB) since 2015.
+Ted Hiscocks was chairman of the Council of Partners of the North Wessex Downs Area of Outstanding Natural Beauty (AONB) from 2015